qianqian121/nd013/project_03_behavioral_cloning/README.md

 The training output - loss and accuracy is very different from MNIST and traffic sign projects.
 I noticed that loss can keep decreasing but accuracy will keep around 0.25f for my model.
 But the vehicle drives ok on the track.

 But I did realize that for a normal driving around the track, the straight track frames is much more than the curves.
 This will cause the model overfit for the straight line images.
 I added more frames to the training set if abs(steering_angle) is larger than 0.2.
-Adding more curve data sets to ensure that the model was not overfitting (model.py line 142-147).
+Adding more curve data sets to ensure that the model was not overfitting (model.py line 153-159).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

+With my reviewers help, I added 4 dropout layer which helps reduce overfitting.

+I didn't split the data set to validation set.
+Because I learned from the lesson that to finish the 1st track, a model with low validation accuracy can also finish the track.
+Since validation accuracy is not important, I didn't set validation data in Keras model.fit_generator().

 ####3.
 Model parameter tuning

-The model used an adam optimizer, the learning rate was tuned manually from default 0.001 to 0.0001 (model.py line 25).
-Smaller learning rate to make sure the model is not overfitting.
+The model used an adam optimizer, the learning rate was tuned manually from default 0.001 to 0.0001 (model.py line 115).
+Usually, smaller learning rate tends to make the model overfitting.
+But for this specific simulator track project, I'm thinking smaller learning rate can help me to train the model with 1 epoch - 16384 samples with a okay model to finish the easy track.

 ####4.
 Appropriate training data